jimmychuichui/2023-Spring-Mountain-Madness/README.md

 <p>

-First download or clone the source code.
+Download or clone the source code.
 Make sure python is correctly installed on your computer.
 Check for dependancy (if colorama is not installed, running below comand will make sure it installed)
 ```
 pip install colorama